CloudLabsAI-Azure/knowledge-navigator-agent-pax8/getting-started.md

    ![](./media/uppowadminimg3.png)

-1. On this page, check whether `https://sandboxailabs1001.onmicrosoft.com/cloudlabs.ai` or `https://cloudlabssandbox.onmicrosoft.com/cloudlabs.ai/` is already added.
-If either one is present, skip to Step 17.
-Otherwise, proceed with the steps below.
+1. On this page, check whether `https://sandboxailabs1001.onmicrosoft.com/cloudlabs.ai` is already added. **If present, skip to Step 17.** Otherwise, proceed with the steps below.

    ![](./media/powerplat.png)